Video: Moose Chases Snowboarders At Breckenridge Ski Resort

 BRECKENRIDGE, Colo.
-(CBS4) — A moose sent Colorado snowboarders scrambling on Sunday — after charging at them on a run at Breckenridge Ski Resort.
+(CBS Denver) — A moose sent Colorado snowboarders scrambling on Sunday — after charging at them on a run at Breckenridge Ski Resort.
 Lo Drogsvold captured the scary chase on video.

 “We got charged by a moose on our snowboards today!”
 Drogsvold wrote on Facebook.
 She said the moose chased them for a half a mile “with no signs of letting up.”